Liberatrix/RuinsClan/Consitution/RCCORAF.md

 *`English and French linguistic`*

  17. To all English and French speakers:
-  - (1) The English linguistic community and the French linguistic community in Ruins Clan have equality status and equal rights and privileges, including the right to distinct educational resources and suck distinct cultural references and such distinct cultural information as are necessary for the preservation and promotion of those communities.
+  - (1) The English linguistic community and the French linguistic community in Ruins Clan have equality status and equal rights and privileges, including the right to the same educational resources and to the same cultural references and such information as are necessary for the preservation and promotion of those communities.

-*`Role of High Command and the Departments`*
+*`Role of the Overlord`*
-  - (2) The role of High Command and the department in question to preserve and promote the status, rights and privileges referred to in subsection / the directly above (1) is affirmed.
+  - (2) The role of the Overlord within this domain, is to preserve and promote the status, rights and privileges referred to in subsection / the directly above (1) is affirmed.

 *`Proceedings of High Command`*

- 17. To all members part of proceedings of functions
+ 18. To all members part of proceedings of functions
   - (1) Everyone has the right to use English or French in any debates and other proceedings of High Command.

 *`Proceedings of other functions`*